Charlie Mitchell (chef): Influences

-Mitchell regularly mentions his grandmother's cooking and the food that he grew up with when talking about the style of cooking that he is aiming for.
+Food was used by his family as a means of celebration and community.
+Mitchell has credited his grandmothers and family gatherings centered on food for sparking his early interest in cooking.
 While being interviewed by The Ultimate Dish Podcast, Mitchell recounted how as a child his grandmothers would feed everyone and would always have food available.
-He goes on to explain that being able to welcome people into his restaurant any day of the week and to always have food available ties his work to the memories of his childhood.
-The Michelin Guide interviewed Mitchell after his Young Chef Award win in October 2022; he spoke of how much a "good meal can change someone's day," something he learned from watching his grandmother cook.
+He then said that being able to welcome people into his restaurant any day of the week and to always have food available ties his work to the memories of his childhood.
+In October 2022 during an interview with The Michelin Guide Mitchell spoke of how much a "good meal can change someone's day," something he learned from watching his grandmother cook.
+Mitchell also credits Nick Janutol for providing his foundations in fine dining, primarily what is expected of cooks in fine dining kitchens and how to cook.